 sextant altitude to apparent altitude

-Calculation: sextant altitude Hs to apparent altitude Ha to correct the sextant’s inherent errors and the error induced by the height of the eye (Dip) above the horizon.
-(Altitude = Height)
+On this page, a practical calculation is shown from the sextant altitude (Hs) to the apparent altitude (Ha), taking into account the sextant’s inherent errors and the error caused by the observer’s eye height (Dip) above the horizon.

 the sextant 3/4 from behind